eskay993/gamefiles/.github/ISSUE_TEMPLATE/issue.md

 ```

-_If you got an error message, please paste the full log here (not just the error code)._
+_If you got an error message, please paste the full log it here below this line (NOT just the error codes)_

 ```